 Cleary Gottlieb’s global restructuring and bankruptcy practice remains at the forefront of the most complex restructurings, consistently delivering sophisticated, effective, and imaginative advice to clients the world over.

-- Ad hoc group of bondholders of Odebrecht Oil & Gas, one of the largest oil and gas service providers in Brazil, in connection with the company’s restructuring of over $4.8 billion in debt.
+- Ad hoc group of bondholders of Odebrecht Oil & Gas, one of the largest oil and gas service providers in Brazil, in connection with the company’s possible restructuring of over $4.8 billion in debt.

-- Grupo Inbursa, a Mexican financial institution and secured lender to multiple entities in the Mossi & Ghisolfi corporate group, in the restructuring of debt in Brazil, Mexico and the United States.
+- Grupo Inbursa, a Mexican financial institution and secured lender to multiple entities in the Mossi & Ghisolfi corporate group, in the restructuring of debt in Brazil, Mexico, and the United States.

 - Geoffrey LLC, the owner of the intellectual property of the Toys “R” Us group.

 - Numerous parties in the Lehman Brothers bankruptcy, including Goldman Sachs and others holding substantial derivative claims in disputes concerning Lehman’s Chapter 11 plan.